 Alachua is a somewhat small city located in the state of Florida.
 With a population of 9,757 people and three constituent neighborhoods, Alachua is the 209th largest community in Florida.

-Alachua is a decidedly white-collar city, with fully 86.60% of the workforce employed in white-collar jobs, well above the national average.
+Alachua is a decidedly white-collar city, with fully 86.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Alachua is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Alachua who work in office and administrative support (14.93%), sales jobs (11.06%), and healthcare (10.46%).
+There are especially a lot of people living in Alachua who work in office and administrative support (16.66%), healthcare (14.10%), and sales jobs (7.81%).

-Alachua is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Alachua doesn't have a public transportation system that people use for their commute.

-The citizens of Alachua are very well educated compared to the average community in the nation: 34.29% of adults in Alachua have a bachelor's degree or even advanced degree.
+The population of Alachua is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.56% of adults in Alachua have a bachelor's degree or even advanced degree.

-Alachua is a very ethnically-diverse city.
+Alachua is an extremely ethnically-diverse city.
 The people who call Alachua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alachua residents report their race to be White, followed by Black or African-American.
-Alachua also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.85% of the city’s residents.
 Important ancestries of people in Alachua include English, Irish, Italian, and Polish.

 The most common language spoken in Alachua is English.
 Other important languages spoken here include Spanish and Russian.